twashing/configurations.archive/profiles/ubuntu-server/README.md

 To setup a VM from the vm/default  configuration, you should do the following

-- download and install Vagrant
-- run `git clone https://github.com/twashing/configurations.git` then cd into `vm/default`
+- cd into `profiles/ubuntu-server/vm/default`
 - run `./setup-host.sh`

 - ***You should now be in the virtual machine***
 - run `sudo apt-get -y install curl`
-- run `bash <(curl -fksSL https://raw.githubusercontent.com/twashing/configurations/master/vm/default/setup-guest.sh)` ;; this will have a few prompts for Java
+- run `bash <(curl -fksSL https://raw.githubusercontent.com/twashing/configurations/master/profiles/ubuntu-server/vm/default/setup-guest.sh)`

 ## License